salour/11547Rochester/index.md

 Color consultant will be here next Saturday May 15th, please help our buiding become the best possible by your active participation.

-Please send your favorit pictures and color designs to salour.savoji@gmail.com, so I can incorported in this page for further review.
+Please send your favorit pictures and color designs to salour.savoji@gmail.com, so I can add them to this page for further review.

 ### Our Current